eth-cscs/sarus/doc/user/user_guide.rst

     $ srun -N 1 --pty sarus run --mount=type=bind,source=/path/to/my/data,destination=/data -t debian bash

-The previous command would cause ``/data`` within the container to be bound to ``/scratch/path/to/my/data``.
-The option can be specified multiple times, one for each mount to be performed.
+The previous command would cause ``/path/to/my/data`` on the host to be mounted as ``/data`` within the container.
+This mount option can be specified multiple times, one for each mount to be performed.
 ``--mount`` accepts a comma-separated list of ``<key>=<value>`` pairs as its argument, much alike the Docker option with the same name (for reference, see the `official Docker documentation on bind mounts